-The tables, objects of great symbolic value, the center of conviviality in the family and with friends, are among the products that, over the years, have characterized the evolution of Bartoli Design.
-Important elements both from the aesthetic point of view and the organization of the spaces, are objects intended to be present for a long time in the homes and, for this reason too, their design starts from an in-depth research.
+The tables, objects of great symbolic value, the fulcrum of conviviality with family and friends, are among the products that, over the years, have characterized the evolution of Bartoli Design.
+Important elements both from the aesthetic point of view and the organization of spaces, are objects destined to be present for a long time in homes and, also for this reason, their design starts from an in-depth research.

-The table is composed of two basic elements, the top and the base, and it is precisely this latter that arouses the Studio's greatest interest, both for the technical-structural needs and for the design.
+The table is composed of two fundamental elements, the top and the base, and it is the latter that arouses the greatest interest of the Studio, both for technical-structural needs and for design.

-explains Anna Bartoli: "In some models, such as Kristia's Maki, the research is declined in the integration, with grace, of minimal signs that hide a technological heart.
-In other tables instead, as Rime di Fiam and Octa di Bonaldo, the sign is more evident, the bases are the symbolic center of visual attention ".
+explains Anna Bartoli: “In some models, such as Maki by Kristalia, research is declined in the integration, with grace, of minimal signs that hide a technological heart.
+In other tables, on the other hand, such as Rime di Fiam and Octa di Bonaldo, the sign is more evident, the bases are the symbolic center and visual attention ”.

-As for other furnishing accessories, even for the tables there is a wide offer; the intent of the Firm is therefore to succeed, together with the companies and their peculiarities, to improve their performance, costs and deepen the testing of materials, always looking to the future.
+As for other furnishing accessories, there is also a wide offer for the tables; the intent of the Firm is therefore to be able, together with companies and their peculiarities, to improve their performance, costs and deepen the experimentation of materials, always looking to the future.

 Continue Paolo Bartoli: "We continually research what materials to choose and how to use them in a performance function on the tables: from the glass to the aluminum, from the wood to the metal that has been experimented in the 'shanghai' of the base of Octa".